StupidRepo/SpacebarClicker/README.md

 {untilintlimit} - the amount of spaces until you reach the integer limit
 ```
 ## Installing
-Warning: Most files here haven't been made yet.
-Wait until next commit or something.
-### macOS
+### macOS + Windows + Linux
-Download the latest [build][rel] of the game and run the `.app` file.
+Go to the [releases page][rel] and download the latest release that corresponds to your OS.
+Extract the zip file and run the executable file.
-### Windows
-Download the [source code][source], extract it, and run the `run_windows.bat` file.
-You will need Python 3 installed on your computer to run the game.
-### Linux
-Same as Windows, but run `run_linux.sh` instead.
-Just like Windows, you will need Python 3 installed on your computer to run the game.
+Executable file is `SpacebarClicker.app` on macOS, `SpacebarClicker` (the file without the file extentsion) on Linux, and `SpacebarClicker.exe` on Windows.
 ## Building
 ### macOS
-Download the [source code](https://github.com/StupidRepo/SpacebarClicker/archive/refs/heads/main.zip), extract it, and run the `build_macos.sh` file.
+Download the [source code](https://github.com/StupidRepo/SpacebarClicker/archive/refs/heads/main.zip), extract it, and run `python3 build.py` in `Terminal.app`.
-You will need Python 3 installed on your computer to build the game.
 ### Windows
-Same as macOS, but run `build_windows.bat` instead.
+Same as macOS, but run `python3 buildWin.py` instead.
 ### Linux
-Same as Windows, but run `build_linux.sh` instead.
+Same as macOS.
 ## Contributing
-I recommend you contribute to the game, as it's made in Python and the code is pretty simple.
+I will greatly appreciate it if you contribute to the game.
 You can contribute by making forking the repository, making your changes and then making a pull request.
 ## Credits/Contributors
 - Bradlee Barnes ([StupidRepo][bb-sr])
 ## License